Wondering about my disclosures on top of posts?

 Savvy California uses affiliate and referral links on some pages.
-That means if you follow a link to sign up for something, use a promo code, or buy something right after you click over to a partner site, I may be compensated (at no extra cost to you).
 My blog is my passion and my business, so sometimes I do benefit when I refer happy readers to trusted sources.
 Not “mad scrilla” exactly, but it helps keep the lights on.
+All this really means is that if you follow a link to sign up for something, use a promo code, or buy something after clicking over to a merchant site, I may earn a little something (at no extra cost to you).

-If you’ve noticed this type of disclosure more often in the blogosphere and on social networks lately, that’s because the Federal Trade Commission (FTC) now insists that every blogger and social influencer disclose absolutely every time a link might result in a freebie or a buck.
+If you’ve noticed this type of disclosure more often in the blogosphere and on social networks lately, that’s because the Federal Trade Commission (FTC) now insists that every blogger/influencer disclose absolutely every time a link might possibly result in a freebie or a buck, even if it doesn’t.
 They want it in your face, top of the post or before any promotional links, everywhere, every time (although many bloggers

 think that’s rude have been slow to comply).